k8-mb/k8-mb.github.io/index.md

 ![cover](/assets/covers/browse-1019762_640.jpg)

-_Fourreal GmbH_ is a real estate company based in Vienna and operating in Vienna and Berlin.
+_fourreal GmbH_ is a real estate company based in Vienna and operating in Vienna and Berlin.

 I and my wife bought an apartment in Berlin from _fourreal K8 GmbH &